aliyun/terraform-provider-alicloud/website/docs/r/slb.html.markdown

 * `master_zone_id` - (Optional, ForceNew, Available in v1.36.0+) The primary zone ID of the SLB instance.
 If not specified, the system will be randomly assigned.
 You can query the primary and standby zones in a region by calling the DescribeZone API.
 * `slave_zone_id` - (Optional, ForceNew, Available in v1.36.0+) The standby zone ID of the SLB instance.
 If not specified, the system will be randomly assigned.
 You can query the primary and standby zones in a region by calling the DescribeZone API.
 * `delete_protection` - (Optional, Available in v1.51.0+) Whether enable the deletion protection or not. on: Enable deletion protection. off: Disable deletion protection.
 Default to off.
 Only postpaid instance support this function.
-* `address_ip_version` - (Optional, Available in v1.56.0+) The IP version of the SLB instance to be created, which can be set to ipv4 or ipv6 .
+* `address_ip_version` - (Optional, Available in v1.55.2+) The IP version of the SLB instance to be created, which can be set to ipv4 or ipv6 .
 Default to "ipv4".
 Now, only internet instance support ipv6 address.
-* `address` - (Optional, Available in v1.56.0+) Specify the IP address of the private network for the SLB instance, which must be in the destination CIDR block of the correspond ing switch.
+* `address` - (Optional, Available in v1.55.2+) Specify the IP address of the private network for the SLB instance, which must be in the destination CIDR block of the correspond ing switch.
+* `resource_group_id` - (Optional, Available in v1.55.3+) The Id of resource group which the SLB belongs.
 -> **NOTE:** A "Shared-Performance" instance can be changed to "Performance-guaranteed", but the change is irreversible.

 -> **NOTE:** To change a "Shared-Performance" instance to a "Performance-guaranteed" instance, the SLB will have a short probability of business interruption (10 seconds-30 seconds).
 Advise to change it during the business downturn, or migrate business to other SLB Instances by using GSLB before changing.